In this video, molecular biologist and organic public domain plant breeder, Alan Kapuler shares his personal views on GMOs.

 In a stunning reversal, the U.S. Delegation of the Commission removed their opposition to allow GM labeling as a right of nations to pursue.

-Alan Kapuler became a public domain organic plant breeder, often regarded as the founding father of the organic seed movement.
+Alan Kapuler is a public domain organic seed breeder, and is often regarded as the founding father of the organic seed movement.

 Willamette Valley organic seed breeder, Frank Morton, explains the benefits of open pollination in plant breeding.

 March 16, 2010.
 Despite the successful outcome in September 2009 of a Federal lawsuit brought by The Center For Food Safety, Earth Justice, and other environmental groups against the USDA to require an environmental statement before allowing GM sugar beets to be grown, U.S. District Court Judge Jeffrey White ruled yesterday to allow the 2009 […]